jbretsch/openapi-route-definition-locator/README.md

 `application.yml` to your OpenAPI definition within the object `x-gateway-route-settings` at the top level (for global settings) or at the operation level (for operation specific settings).

-Let's say, the `service-users` provides two HTTP endpoints
+Let's say the `service-users` provides two HTTP endpoints
 - `GET /api/users` and
 - `GET /api/users/{userId}`